 Key Steps in Managing Change

 At different points in time, organizations are more or less prepared for change.
 Before embarking on an organizational restructuring process, assess your organization’s readiness.
 How many people will be impacted by the change?
 Are the workers most likely to be impacted ready?
 What is your organization’s current climate?
 Is it likely to withstand a major change at this time?
-Finally, and most importantly, do you have a change management team already in place?
+Finally, and most importantly, do you have a change management team or a change management process already in place?
 If not, are there key managers who may be well suited to lead the change process?
 What training and support can you offer them to ensure they are able to rise to the challenge?

 Organizational change requires clear communication channels.
 More specifically, organizational change requires the ability to facilitate two-way communication.
 Managers need to communicate proposed changes to employees working at all levels of the organization and just as importantly, they need to be able to gather feedback from the employees who will be impacted by the proposed changes.
 Before initiating any major organizational change, ensure your have a plan in place to communicate the changes (e.g., will you rely on memos, emails, meetings or an employee retreat).
 If communications will be done in person (e.g., through a series of workshops, meetings or retreats), do you have a budget in place to support such events?
 Finally, how will feedback be re-circulated as required, and how will feedback on the changes be sent back up the institutional hierarchy to senior managers and the executive team?